thrishapraveen/cse15l-lab-reports/lab4.md

 `<right>` 12 times to get cursor to space after `index1`.

-`<delete>` to delete 1 from `index1`.
+`<delete>` to delete `1` from `index1`.

-`2` to change it to say index2.
+`2` to change the variable name to be index2 instead of index1.

-`<shift> wq! <enter>` which saved the changes and quit vim.
+`<shift> :wq! <enter>` which saved the changes and quit vim.

-__Summary of commands and effect of keypresses__: Using just my keyboard and no mouse, I could edit the file using vim to allow the `ListExamples` java file to pass all the tests written in `ListExamplestests.java`.
+__Summary of commands and effect of keypresses__: Using just my keyboard and no mouse, I could edit the file using vim to allow the `ListExamples.java` file to pass all the tests written in `ListExamplestests.java`.
 I was then able to save my edits and quit out of vim to go back to the terminal.

 Step 8:
 ---------